tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 ```

 ## Searching in Different Orders
 `linear_search1` always searches the vector from *left to right*.
-If you have some idea where in $v$ that $x$ might be, then searching in a different order might be faster.
-For example, suppose your looking for the `.` character in a file name.
+But if you have some idea where in $v$ that $x$ might be, then searching in a different order might be faster.
+For example, suppose you're looking for the `.` character in a file name.
 It's usually near the right-end of the file name, and so searching from *right to left* is probably faster.

 Expanding on this idea, there are a number of other ways you could do linear search that might be useful in particular situations.
 For example: